stitchdata/docs/_saas-integrations/zendesk/zendesk-latest.md

       **Administrator permissions in Zendesk**.
 Some data types in Zendesk may only be accessed with Admin permissions.
 For example: To replicate ticket metric or tag data, Zendesk's API requires a user with Admin permissions.

       To ensure you can replicate all the data you need, we recommend a user with Admin permissions set up the integration.

+  - To replicate the **ticket_forms** table, an Enterprise Zendesk plan or Professional Zendesk plan with the corresponding add-on.

 setup-steps:
   - title: "add integration"